romulocintra/user-locale-client-hints/README.md

  - show the day of the week
  - show date

-> Note: The table and list are recommendations, they need to be validated and agreed by security/privacy teams and other stakeholders, but from now on using them as a reference for the proposal.
+> Note: The preferences ultimately included need to be validated and agreed to by security teams and stakeholders.
+For this proposal, we consider a subset of possible preferences that can be sorted into two categories: DateTime and LanguageRegion.

 ### Client Hints

 A [HTTP Client Hint](https://datatracker.ietf.org/doc/html/rfc8942) is a request header field that is used by HTTP clients to indicate configuration data that can be used by the server to select an appropriate response.
 It defines an `Accept-CH` response header that servers can use to advertise their use of request headers for proactive content negotiation.
 Each new client hint conveys a list of user locale preferences that the server can use to adapt and optimize responses.

-#### Proposed Syntax
+#### `Client Hint` Header fields

 Servers will receive no information about the user's locale preferences.
 Servers can instead opt-into receiving such information via a new `Locale-Preferences` Client Hints.

-To accomplish this, Browsers should introduce several new `Client Hint` header fields as part of a [Structured Header](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-header-structure) sent over request whose value is a list of defined user locale preferences.
+To accomplish this, Browsers should introduce a pair of new `Client Hint` header fields as part of a [Structured Header](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-header-structure) sent over request whose value is a list of defined user locale preferences.

 **`Sec-CH-Locale-Preferences-*`**